potto216/automation-management/README.md

 ```

 ### Setting up the GNURadio SDR notebook playbook
 This assumes GNURadio is already setup.
+It will run on all hosts defined in the inventory file that match the playbook’s target group (as declared in the playbook’s hosts: directive).
 ```
 ansible-playbook ./playbooks/install_gnuradio_notebook.yaml --vault-password-file ./vault/vault_password.txt
 ```